Pisaster ochraceus and tidepool diversity. Pillar Point, San Mateo County, CA

 How to get involved

 - Spread the word!
-Use our hashtag on social media
+Use hashtag #SnapshotCalCoast on social media

-Always remember to take care in the tidepools for your safety and the protection of 'local residents'.
+Always remember to follow the tidepooling best practices for your safety and the protection of seaweeds and animals:

 - Never remove any animals or seaweeds.

 - Take care to step on bare rock wherever possible.